artemkalinovsky/Legatus/README.md

 - #### Swift Package Manager

-You can use Xcode 11 SPM GUI: File -> Swift Packages -> Add Package Dependency.
+You can use Xcode 11 SPM GUI: *File -> Swift Packages -> Add Package Dependency*.

 Or add the following to your `Package.swift` file: